Victor Gao

 Victor Zhikai Gao (born 1962) is a Chinese lawyer, businessman, and academic who is the vice president of the Beijing-based Center for China and Globalization (CCG).

 Gao is an expert on international relations at Soochow University, where he is a Chair Professor.
-Gao is also a member of the Beijing Municipal Committee of the Revolutionary Committee of the Chinese Kuomintang, a minor and non-oppositional party under the direction of the Chinese Communist Party.
-He was formerly a translator for Chinese leader Deng Xiaoping.
+Gao is also a member of the Beijing Municipal Committee of the Revolutionary Committee of the Chinese Kuomintang, a minor and non-oppositional political party led by the Chinese Communist Party.
+He was formerly an interpreter for Chinese head of state Deng Xiaoping.

 Early life and education

 Gao was raised in rural China during the 1970s.
 He attended high school in Southern China.
-When Chinese Communist Party leader Deng Xiaoping reopened universities during the Chinese economic reform, Gao convinced local authorities to allow him to take the Gaokao for college admission in 1977 before he had graduated high school.
+When Chinese Communist Party leader Deng Xiaoping reopened universities during the reform and opening up, Gao convinced local authorities to allow him to take the Gaokao for college admission in 1977 before he had graduated high school.

 Gao received a Bachelor of Arts (B.A.) in English language and literature from Soochow University in 1981, then earned a Master of Arts (M.A.) in English language and literature from Beijing University of Foreign Studies in 1983.
 He pursued graduate studies in the United States at Yale University, where he graduated with a master's degree in political science in 1990 and then a Juris Doctor (J.D.) from Yale Law School in 1993.
 He was admitted to the New York State Bar Association in 1994.